Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field

 Collective excitations in relativistic plasmas have been studied not only in the hydrodynamic regime but also in the collisionless regime \cite{Gorsky:2012gi,Stephanov:2014dma}.
 The previous studies investigated the zero sound of chiral fermions at finite chiral chemical potential in a non-dynamical background magnetic field, without taking the chiral charge fluctuation into account.
 On the other hand, one can also consider the fluctuations of the chiral charge and electromagnetic fields in a chirally symmetric plasma.
 In particular, due to the dynamical electric field, the chiral charge in a background magnetic field is affected by the chiral anomaly \cite{Adler:1969gk,Bell:1969ts}.

 In this paper, we study the collective excitations of a relativistic magnetized plasma using chiral kinetic theory \cite{Son:2012wh,Stephanov:2012ki,Son:2012zy}.
 We derive the dispersion relations for general frequencies and wavenumbers, including the dynamical electromagnetic fields and the chiral charge fluctuation.
-We then show that the chiral anomaly gives corrections to the Landau damping and the plasma oscillation.
+We then show that, due to the back reaction induced by the chiral anomaly, the transverse photon self-energy is modified, and that dynamical screening distinct from the conventional Landau damping can appear.
 We also examine the collective mode in the lowest Landau level (LLL) approximation.
-In addition, we discuss an application to transport properties in neutron stars.
+In addition, we discuss implications for transport properties in neutron stars.

 This paper is organized as follows.
 In Sect.~\ref{sec:EM_mag}, we review electrodynamics in media with a background magnetic field.
-In Sect.~\ref{sec:Collective_modes}, we derive the dispersion relations of the collective excitations in various limiting cases.
-In Sect.~\ref{sec:App_neutron_star}, we discuss the implications of our results for neutron star phenomenology.
+In Sect.~\ref{sec:Collective_modes}, we derive the dispersion relations of the collective excitations.
+In Sect.~\ref{sec:Imp_neutron_star}, we discuss the implications of our results for neutron star phenomenology.
 Our conclusions and outlook are presented in Sect.~\ref{sec:Conclusion_Outlook}.

 Throughout this paper, we adopt natural units with $\hbar = c = k_{\rm B} = \varepsilon_0 = \mu_0 = 1$.